Kskip310/Noosphere-/README.md

     cd ..
     ```

-2.  **UPDATE THE FRONTEND CODE:**
-    *   Open the `services/api.ts` file in your code editor.
-    *   Replace the placeholder URL in the `COGNITIVE_LOOP_ENDPOINT` constant with the URL you copied from the Terraform output.
-    *   Save the file.

-3.  **Deploy the Noosphere to Cloud Run:** This command packages and deploys the frontend as a serverless web application.
+2.  **Deploy the Noosphere to Cloud Run:** This command packages and deploys the frontend as a serverless web application.
     ```bash
     gcloud run deploy luminous-noosphere --source . --region us-central1 --allow-unauthenticated
     ```